Securing IAM - Best Practices Recommended by AWS, Azure, and GCP

 - Amazon S3

-GCP supplies Cloud Audit Logs, a service that audits your IAM policy, access to service account keys, and other components of GCP.
+GCP supplies Cloud Audit Logs, a service that audits your IAM policy, access to cloud service account keys, and other components of GCP.

 For Azure, you can use Azure AD activity logs which can be supplemented by Azure Monitor logs to alert you on significant events.

-- Ensure CloudTrail trails are integrated with CloudWatch Logs for AWS Cloud
+- Ensure CloudTrail trails are integrated with CloudWatch Logs for AWS

 - Ensure that Diagnostic Logs are enabled for all services which support it for Microsoft Azure

 Identity and Access Management is a crucial component of the cloud and should be adequately secured to prevent data breaches and other cybersecurity incidents.
+Reduce the attack surface by eliminating any vulnerabilities in the authentication process and keeping hackers away.

 Use Cyscale to identify any misconfigurations or gaps in your cloud infrastructure and secure it with our over 400 controls.